xeago/gradblog/graduation/extended-abstract.md

 of my work at VideofyMe.

 ## Infrastructure
-Below is a diagram of the infrastructure of VideofyMe.
+Below is a diagram of the old infrastructure of VideofyMe.
 To keep the diagram from becoming crowded, caching layers and other temporary storage systems have been omitted.

 ![old infrastructure]